Ruman165837/Api_Automation/README.md

 - Newman

 # Scenario
-- Ligin in to the System as aaadmin
+- Login in to the System as aaadmin
 - Create User
 - Update User
 - Search User